macloo/python-beginners/flask/part4_forms/README.md

 Note that `StringField` and `SubmitField` were **imported** at the top of the file.
 If we needed other form fields in this form, we would need to import those.
 See a [list of all WTForms field types](WTForms-field-types.csv).

 WTForms also has a long list of [validators](WTForms-validators.csv) we can use.
+The `Required()` validator prevents the form from being submitted if that field is empty.

 ### Put the form in a route function